Wednesday, February 19, 2014

 She was the one who noticed I would make a great flight attendant and started sending me "The Stewardess" (I *think* the official name is "Air Stage") magazines from Japan when I was 16 years old.

-"You would flourish in this career, you are tall, bilingual, beautiful and most of all, you notice things."
+"You would flourish in this career, you are tall, bilingual, beautiful, and you notice the little things."

 Growing up between my beautiful perfect sister and my younger brother who were both stellar academically, I always felt the "lack" of accomplishments.